dg5lp/JTDX-Helper-2.6/README.md

 Band-Hopping

     Programmable on daily basis
-    Two time ranges per day can be prorammed
-    Operating band, mode, and strategy can be selected.
+    Two time ranges per day can be programmed Operating band, mode, and strategy can be selected.
     Comfortabel set-up of all parameter
     Easy installation